blockbasenetwork/node/README.md

 4. Ensure you have always enough CPU and NET: Buying REX rents you CPU and NET for one month only, so this could pose a future problem for your node because it may run out of resources.
 To ensure your node has always enough resources, we recommend the [Charm service by Chintai](https://arm.chintai.io/).
 You can very easily configure this service to always buy REX for your account when you need the resources.
 We use it on our nodes and we highly recommend them.

+5. Transfer BBT (The BlockBase token) to that account.
+You will need BBT as a SR or a SP.
+SRs use BBT to pay to SPs for running their sidechain.
+And SPs pledge BBT as collateral that they will lose if they fail to provide the service accordingly.
+In both cases BBT has to be staked.

+**Note: If you wish to run more than one instance of the node, you will need a different EOS account for every one of those instances.**

 ## Software Prerequisites
-The BlockBase node software is built in C# on the .NET Core Platform, and uses MongoBD and Postgres to store its data.
+The BlockBase node software is built with C# and runs on the .NET Core Platform, and uses MongoBD and Postgres to store its data.
 Before running the node, you should install:
-- .NET Core SDK 2.1 (BlockBase doesn't run on 3.1)
+1. .NET Core SDK 2.1 (BlockBase doesn't run on 3.1)

-- The latest version of MondoDB Server (It should work fine with previous versions too)
+2. The latest version of MondoDB Server (It should work fine with previous versions too)

-- The latest version of PostgreSQL (It should work fine with previous versions too)
+3. The latest version of PostgreSQL (It should work fine with previous versions too)

 ## Configuring the Node
 Inside BlockBase.Node/appsettings.json you'll find all the settings you need to configure in order to run the BlockBase node.